 Menopause Support for You

 How can we help you?
 Well, for you to be here, I am assuming that you are wondering if your symptoms could be to do with the menopause.
-Well, it could well be, read on to learn more.
+Well, it could well be, so please do read on to learn more.

 The peri-menopause is the stage in a woman’s life when hormone levels start to diminish and fluctuate, this stage can last from a few months up to 10 years prior to the actual menopause.